I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sffdisk/ne-sffdisk-sffdisk-dcmd.md

 ## -remarks
 <p>Applications that submit IOCTL_SFFDISK_DEVICE_COMMAND requests to the SD stack use this enumeration to specify the type of operation.
 The application must assign one of the values of this enumeration to the <b>Command</b> member of the <a href="https://msdn.microsoft.com/68205c17-5ff6-45a3-83c7-e106b314f9a5">SFFDISK_DEVICE_COMMAND_DATA</a> structure.</p>

-<p>Applications that submit IOCTL_SFFDISK_DEVICE_COMMAND requests to the SD stack use this enumeration to specify the type of operation.
-The application must assign one of the values of this enumeration to the <b>Command</b> member of the <a href="https://msdn.microsoft.com/68205c17-5ff6-45a3-83c7-e106b314f9a5">SFFDISK_DEVICE_COMMAND_DATA</a> structure.</p>

-<p>Applications that submit IOCTL_SFFDISK_DEVICE_COMMAND requests to the SD stack use this enumeration to specify the type of operation.
-The application must assign one of the values of this enumeration to the <b>Command</b> member of the <a href="https://msdn.microsoft.com/68205c17-5ff6-45a3-83c7-e106b314f9a5">SFFDISK_DEVICE_COMMAND_DATA</a> structure.</p>

 ## -requirements
 <table>
 <tr>